cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-objects.md

 ### First tests

-Because the intention is to run these tests against a running chain, they cannot expect too much such as how many games have been created so far.
-Still, it is possible to test that at least the connection is made and queries pass through.
+Because the intention is to run these tests against a running chain they cannot expect too much, such as how many games have been created so far.
+Still, it is possible to at least test that the connection is made and queries pass through.

 Create `test/integration/system-info.ts`: